Demo-23home/InstantLink/README.md

 8. **Review process**: Your pull request will be reviewed by the project maintainers.
 Be prepared to make any necessary changes based on feedback.

-Thank you for contributing to the RealTimeChattingApp project!
+Thank you for contributing to the InstantLink project!

 ## License